KingAnointing/blog.KingAnointingX/blog/2022-12-11-secret-management-kubernetes.md

 regardless of the ways you are getting secrets to your pods, none of the process is recommended security wise, because secrets are not encrypted on rest, in memory or etcd.

-injected secrets in the containers are in plaintext or base64, and you might also end up committing the yaml file to github as your Source Of Truth that if you plan to dpo GitOps.
+injected secrets in the containers are in plaintext or base64, and you might also end up committing the yaml file to github as your Source Of Truth that if you plan to do GitOps.

 and if something goes wrong either at org level or via third party access on your github repo, these secrets become available to attackers in plaintext.